georgexyz19/inkscapetutorial.org/content/posts/extension5_hello_extension.md

 It creates a TextElement and sets the `text` and `style` attributes.
 The element is then added onto the current layer via the `layer.add` method.

-The `Triangle` extension discussed in the previous chapters essentially does the same thing.
+The `Triangle` extension discussed in previous chapters essentially does the same thing.
 It creates an `PathElement`, and then the element is added to the current layer.

 ```python
 import inkex